-Couples of all ages share the many ways they have found to express love for each other to keep their relationship strong.
+Watch this video of couples of all ages sharing the many ways they have found to express love for each other to keep their relationship strong.

 And I'm Joy, and we've been married 57 years.